vuvuong003/CampusJobReview/README.md

 1. Use Case Mini Tutorial: Discover the enhanced features of the application by following along with engaging use cases illustrated through various images.
 [Click here to get started!](https://github.com/SAT510/CampusJobReview/blob/shazia_testing/UseCase_Documentation.md)

 2. Add API Endpoints and give brief description.
 [Click here to get started!](https://github.com/SAT510/CampusJobReview/blob/test/API_Documentation.md)

-4. Outline of the development and specifications of the CampusJobReview project including technical details, project goals, architecture, feature implementations, and potential areas for future development.
+3. Outline of the development and specifications of the CampusJobReview project including technical details, project goals, architecture, feature implementations, and potential areas for future development.
 This document includes the point description of all the classes and methods of the system.
 [SystemSpecDoc](https://github.com/SAT510/CampusJobReview/blob/test/project_docs/CSC-510.pdf)

 ### Team Members
-- Amay Gada
+- Vu Vuong
-  - ahgada@ncsu.edu
+  - vhvuong@ncsu.edu
-- Tahreem Yasir
+- Rohan Khandare
-  - tyasir@ncsu.edu
+  - rkhanda3@ncsu.edu
-- Shazia Muckram
+- Hrishikesh Salway
-  - smuckra@ncsu.edu
+  - hpsalway@ncsu.edu

 Feel free to reach out to us for any questions or concerns.
 We are happy to help and would love to meet you all!